The Arsenio Hall Show: Bill Clinton

-Ratings decline and cancellation
+Displacement by new network shows, ratings decline and cancellation

 The program remained popular into 1993, airing on 178 stations throughout America.
-As the year went on, Hall and Paramount began having ratings problems due in large part to the premiere of three late-night series before the year was out.
+As the year went on, the ratings declined due in large part to the premiere of three late-night series before the year was out.

 At the end of the 1992–93 season one of Hall's strongest bases consisted of CBS affiliates.
 At the time, and ever since the 1972 cancellation of The Merv Griffin Show, CBS did not offer much in the way of late night programming other than its nightly crime drama rerun block and its overnight newscast CBS News Nightwatch (later replaced by Up to the Minute), and had not offered a late-night variety program since The Pat Sajak Show was cancelled in 1990.
 Among the reported 44 CBS stations that aired Arsenio at the time included WBBM-TV in Chicago (one of the network's owned-and-operated stations), WUSA in Washington, D.C., WAGA-TV in Atlanta, WJBK-TV in Detroit and WJW-TV in Hall's hometown of Cleveland (the latter three of which were owned at the time by businessman George Gillett via his then-recent acquisition of Storer Communications; all three are now affiliates of Fox after a high-profile affiliation switch).
 Some of these stations picked up Hall's show to fill the void left by Sajak's cancellation, while many others had chosen to carry Hall's program in lieu of Sajak's.
 Another prominent group of stations that carried the program were affiliates of the still-young Fox, many of which picked up Arsenio to fill the gaps left when The Late Show, which never was able to find an audience, was finally canceled in 1988.
 This group, numbering 72 stations total, included WTXF-TV in Philadelphia, a station that Paramount acquired in 1991.